What do you do if you find a litter of kittens? - NewsBreak

 SAVANNAH, Ga.
 (WSAV) — Kitten season has sprung upon Savannah and many rescues are overwhelmed by the number of cats currently under their care.
 Many are so overwhelmed that they are no longer able to take in new cats.
 So, what do you do if you find a litter of kittens?

-Nina Shultz, the adoptions manager at the Humane Society for Greater Savannah, said that the first thing you want to do is see if the mother is around.Pets and fireworks: What you need to know
+Nina Shultz, the adoption manager at the Humane Society for Greater Savannah, said that the first thing you want to do is see if the mother is around.Community rallies behind shelter puppy with tumor – how you can help him walk again

 “Their best chance of survival is to be with mom,” She explained.
 “Any time you pick up a stray kitten, you lessen that chance by 20%.”